GoblinSax/gs-sdk/README.md

  > npm i @goblinsax/gs-sdk

 This library is actively under work, and bugs are expected.
 The end points will also change.
-A detailed explanation for the SDK is [here](https://equable-song-6a9.notion.site/Goblin-Sax-Integration-Guide-b7e52f7c9f62438692ecf80b8e2ac873#712bfefd31e04938866cc4246eb3659a)
+A detailed explanation for the SDK is [here](https://equable-song-6a9.notion.site/Goblin-Sax-Integration-Guide-b7e52f7c9f62438692ecf80b8e2ac873#712bfefd31e04938866cc4246eb3659a).
+Alternatively, the endpoints explained there can be used to manually create the loan.

 Refer to examples/example.js for a loan example.
 The following environment variables must be set for this to function properly: